How to speak Drupal for MyLO

-Members only content Content is marked for members only during creation or editing.
+Members only content Content is marked for members only (marked as private) during creation or editing.
 This means it is only visible to users who are authenticated and logged into the site with name and password.
 The members only status of content can be changed at any time by a user with the right permissions (such as a League Webmaster).

 Node A piece of content in Drupal, typically corresponding to a single page on the site, that has a title, an optional body, and perhaps additional fields.
 Every node also belongs to a particular content type, and can additionally be classified using the taxonomy system.
-Examples of nodes on LEW are pages, events, positions, and action alerts.
+Examples of nodes on MyLO are pages, events, positions, and action alerts.

 Node type See Content type.